project-faros/faros.dev/source/architecture.rst

     firewall services, firewalld is used.
 The default set of rules are configurable.
 DHCP and DNS services for the cluster are also provided by the bastion node using ISC DHCP and Bind respectively.
-In addition to the pubic network link, the bastion node should also have a link to a private layer 2 switch.
+In addition to the public network link, the bastion node should also have a link to a private layer 2 switch.
 If there are more than two NICs on the bastion node, additional NICs may be placed on the internal network.